99ron/django_milestone/README.md

     SQL Schema - dbdiagram.io
     Django - Google/FullStack search results using snippets and amending for my purpose Images - Google Images, literally every image is found on here.
-    CI Tutor - Helped with passing my travis with an issue no one could seem to figure until Micheal had a suggestion.
+    CI Tutor - Helped with passing my travis with an issue no one could seem to figure until Micheal had a suggestion of rebuiling my table structure removing all the migrations filex except __init__ and then migrating.
     Most of the time I ran through my ideas of what I wanted to achieve and found a solution after chatting "out loud" as it were.